Somiyakhan10/Angiogenic/README.md

 Balance Point Determines Band Location - Vessel front exactly matches theoretical balance point (Difference = 0.00 mm)

 Cell Survival Depends on Vascularized Zone - Cells at 5 mm receive no oxygen

+Conclusion
+Summary
+This computational study successfully demonstrates:

+Competing VEGF and inhibitor gradients guide vessels to form a narrow, discrete band at the balance point.

+The vessel front exactly matches the theoretical balance point (2.31 mm), validating the mathematical model.

+Cells beyond the balance point receive no oxygen and cannot survive.